cmordinibluhm/pic10c_hw2/readme.md

 ### Commit 4
-Confused about whether to track build-grade_calculator-Desktop_Qt_5_10_1_clang_64bit-Debug/ (RESOLVED) Created .gitignore with      .DS_Store       .moc       .o          build-      .pro.user
+Confused about whether to track build-grade_calculator-Desktop_Qt_5_10_1_clang_64bit-Debug/ (RESOLVED) Created .gitignore with      .DS_Store       .moc       .o          build-      .pro.user Merged to master

+### Commit 5
+Every time I merge experimental I delete it and then recreate it.
+This seems like it might be unnecessary...
+Finished connecting the signals and slots of the eight homework dials/spinboxes.
+Each spinBox and dial needed its max value changed from 99 to 100.
+Added midterm 1, midterm 2, and final exam inputs.

 ### Resources
 Displaying images in a markdown document